 I’m at work on a number of projects.
-These include a collection of personal essays; a “novel in stories” called If Sylvie Had Nine Lives; and a novel about the further adventures of Kate, a character who narrated the first and last stories in Sightlines.
+These include a collection of personal essays; a “novel in stories” called If Sylvie Had Nine Lives, forthcoming from Freehand Books in autumn 2020; and a novel about the further adventures of Kate, a character who narrated the first and last stories in Sightlines.

 from If Sylvie Had Nine Lives